magentabusiness/magentabusiness.github.io/docs/samples/solandtec/thingsboard-guide-solandtec.md

 ![image](/images/samples/solandtec/Imagen6.png)

-## Step 3: Configuring NodeRED for Integration with IoT Hub Cloud
+## Step 3: Configuring NodeRED for Integration with IoT Hub

-This configuration sets up a flow where data will be injected by the inject node and sent to IoT Hub Cloud using the MQTT out node.
+This configuration sets up a flow where data will be injected by the inject node and sent to IoT Hub using the MQTT out node.
  - Drag and drop an "inject" node from the Node-RED palette onto the workspace.
 Similarly, drag and drop an "MQTT out" node from the palette.
  - Connect the output of the inject node to the input of the MQTT out node by clicking and dragging the connector between them.
  - Inject Node: IoT Hub gets data in JSON format, which uses “key” and “value”.
 By configuring the inject node to send data in JSON format using key-value pairs, you ensure that the data is compatible with IoT Hub's data structure.